vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 ## Procedure

-1. Download the OVA for the cluster nodes directly from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_community_edition/0_9_0).
+1. Download the OVA that matches your Kubernetes node OS from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=TCE-090).
-Alternatively, you can open the [Tanzu Community Edition product page](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_community_edition/0_9_0) in Customer Connect and select and download the OVA version that you require.
 You will need a VMware Customer Connect account to download the OVA, register [here](https://customerconnect.vmware.com/account-registration).
+For details of the supported Kubernetes Node OS for vSphere, see the [Support Matrix](support-matrix/#infrastructure-providers-target-platforms).

 2. Complete the following steps to deploy the OVF template:
    1. In the vSphere client, right-click an object in the vCenter Server inventory, and select **Deploy OVF template**.